 The bachelor of arts major combines a core of required courses, providing a solid foundation in the study of communication, with an area of emphasis, allowing the student to pursue a particular area of interest within the discipline.
 See the Undergraduate Bulletin degree map for information on completing this degree.
+Go to General Information to find out how to obtain an advisor and see an Advising Checklist for this major.

-Public Speaking or Performance of Everyday Life
+Public Speaking or Performance and Everyday Life

 Introduction to Theories of Communication